ChummiBear/ChummsOldNeovim/README.md

 * coc requries nodejs and npm installed

 Copy the init.vim to ~/.config/nvim/
-If the directory doesn't exist create it. install vim-plug (check their git for how to install) Run nvim and execute the following.
+If the directory doesn't exist, create it.
+Install vim-plug (check their git for how to install) Run nvim and execute the following.
 ```vim
 :PlugInstall